Our impact

 Legislative victories

-For years, PAN has advocated for commonsense reforms to make prescriptions and vaccines more affordable for people with Medicare Part D insurance.
+For years, PAN Foundation has advocated for commonsense reforms to make prescriptions and vaccines more affordable for people with Medicare Part D insurance.
 Though Medicare helps adults afford their healthcare, the out-of-pocket costs often total in the thousands or even tens of thousands.
 Medicare beneficiaries have historically been the only insured group in the U.S. who were not protected by an annual limit on their out-of-pocket responsibilities – until the Inflation Reduction Act.
-Through the efforts of PAN and the wider patient advocacy community, six patient-centered reforms were passed into law in August 2022.
+Through the efforts of PAN Foundation and the wider patient advocacy community, six patient-centered reforms were passed into law in August 2022.

 Timeline graphic of Medicare reforms from 2023 to 2025